davicoo/item-tracker-app/README.md

 ## Features

-- Add items with images, names, and detailed descriptions
+- Add items with images, names, prices, locations, and detailed descriptions
 - Track item sales status (Not Sold / Sold / Sold & Paid)
+- Record when each item was added and display this date
 - View all items in a responsive grid layout
 - Persistent data storage using localStorage
 - Fully responsive design